Fast Facts: Anwar al-Awlaki on YouTube

 - In the past, YouTube's autoplay feature—which queues related videos to begin after one video has ended—has lured users from media reports on Anwar al-Awlaki to lectures by the extremist cleric

-- YouTube’s sidebar feature recommends videos on the right hand side of the screen under “autoplay.”
-As of June 2017, this feature continues to lure users toward (a) additional videos by Anwar al-Awlaki and (b) more explicitly extremist content by Anwar al-Awlaki
+- YouTube's sidebar feature recommends videos on the right hand side of the screen under "autoplay."
+As of June 2017, CEP has found that this feature continues to lure users toward (a) additional videos by Anwar al-Awlaki and (b) more explicitly extremist content by Anwar al-Awlaki

-- Even when clicking on a video as innocuous as CNN’s reporting of al-Awlaki will link on the sidebar to lectures by Anwar al-Awlaki
+- Even when clicking on a video as innocuous as CNN's reporting on Awlaki, videos of Awlaki will link on the sidebar to lectures by Anwar al-Awlaki

 YouTube hosts an alarmingly large number of search results related to Anwar al-Awlaki, the late al-Qaeda leader who—as CEP has documented—served as a radicalizing influence in dozens of terrorist cases in the United States and Europe.
 Orlando gunman Omar Mateen and San Bernardino shooter Syed Farook are among the many believed to have been radicalized to terrorism in part through exposure to Awlaki's lectures.
 Boston bombers Dzokhar and Tamerlan Tsarnaev are among those who were documented to have accessed these lectures through YouTube in particular.